trshant-sugoi/stackedit/posts/vueJS.md

 the logic flow of the data is managed by directives.
 I will deal with this in the next post where i will be looking at code.

 ## An example
-I am going to look at my blog and see if i can make this into a VueJS application.
+I am going to look at a blog's front page layout and see if i can make this into a VueJS application.
 Visually this can be separated into components.

+*TODO: Add image with blocks of components*

+Now we can see 1 instance, 3 different components, one of which is used 2 times with different data.
+Just so that we get this right avoiding too much confusion about what goes where, i will concentrate on the components:

+**header** - This is just the header, with a list of links and a banner image.
+**list_posts_with_description** - This component gives a list of post titles, with a date and description.
+**list_post_titles** - This component gives a list of post titles. it is reused twice. once to show the list using date as the grouping  and the second time using a tag as the grouping.

+In the next post, i will write the code for each of the components.